Explore the Levels of Change Management

 Crafting a compelling why for your change is more important than ever.
 As a change practitioner, you know that clear and concise messages are essential for helping people through any change.
 But it takes a clear, concise message with a compelling why to inspire your people to act.

-Generally, people are good at explaining the what of a project or change initiative.
+In change management, people are generally good at explaining the what of a project or initiative.
 These are the characteristics of the change, as well as the behaviors associated with performing and optimizing the change.
 Take remote work, for example.
 People generally understand what it means to work from home when you explain all that is involved and ways to do it effectively.

-But is that why people were motivated to adopt the change of moving to remote work?
-Given the need to stay safe and protect others, people around the world were inspired to come together to adopt difficult changes that required sacrifice.
+But is that why people were motivated to adopt the change to virtual working during the early days of the pandemic?
+Of course not.
+People were inspired to come together to adopt difficult changes that required sacrifice.
 The what—staying home—did not motivate people.
 The reason for the change—the health risk to loved ones—is what really brought the changes to life.

 How well do you focus on delivering a message of why?
 When you consider the changes going on in your organization now, is the why behind them strong?
 Does it bring your change to life?
 Does your why inspire people to action?